Cashback is a great option for our customers who have a lot of ongoing costs (travel, raw materials, subscriptions, etc.).

 This article explains:

-What is cashback?
+What is cashback

-• With cashback, your company receives a percentage of the money spent with Pleo cards.
+With cashback, your company receives a percentage of the money spent with Pleo cards.

-What cashback looks like in the Pleo app
+What cashback looks like in Pleo

 How to sign up for cashback

-You won't find a sign-up button for cashback in the Pleo app.
-Instead, talk to your account manager about having cashback added to your Pleo plan.
+You won't find a sign-up button in the Pleo app.
+Instead, speak to your account manager about adding cashback to your Pleo plan.
+Don't know who your account manager is?
+Get in touch at [email protected] or contact our support team.

 How to bookkeep cashback